List of doctoral degrees awarded by country: Doctoral degrees gained by thesis, viva voce and rigorous examination

 These degrees are written before the name.

-Doctoral degrees gained after a rigorous examination are popularly called small doctorate (malý doktorát in Czech or Slovakia).
+Doctoral degrees gained after a rigorous examination are popularly called small doctorate (malý doktorát in Czech or Slovak).

 Applicants need a master's degree or a post-graduate degree (5 years+) comparable to Master level or higher and have to write a thesis of 50,000-80,000 words and defend this thesis in a viva voce and a rigorous examination in at least 2-3 subjects.